EveryOneIsGross/groundedICARUS/README.md

 - `query_expansion_system_prompt_file`: Path to the file containing the system prompt for query expansion.
 If empty, a default prompt will be used.
 - `query_expansion_prompt_file`: Path to the file containing the query expansion prompt.
 If empty, a default prompt will be used.

+To use groundedICARUS, prepare three separate markdown (.md) files for its key prompts:

+1. Query Expansion System Prompt: A general instruction for expanding queries.
+2. Query Expansion Prompt: Include placeholders {source} and {documents} for context.
+This guides the query enhancement process.
+3. Q&A System Prompt: Directs the final answer generation step.

 note: JSONL excludes search enhanced query and saves it seperately, without distorting the initial user query.